vitar/hcf/src/100-theory/140-diagnostic-workflow.md

 It replaces “who made the mistake?” with “which part of the system is under strain?” — building psychological safety while improving results.

 > The HCS Diagnostic Workflow is the bridge between **theory and daily practice** — a loop that keeps cooperation systems alive, adaptive, and learnable.

+Used consistently, this workflow becomes the **practical heartbeat of HCS** — transforming abstract theory into measurable cooperative improvement.

 ### Summary Table